wultra/powerauth-crypto/docs/Temporary-Encryption-Keys.md

 The JWT is signed using `HS384` with signing key `KEY_MAC_GET_APP_TEMP_KEY`.

-The server then takes the request, generates a temporary encryption key associated with the application key, and sends the JWT response signed with `ES384` using `KEY_SERVER_MASTER_PRIVATE` (optionally signed also with `MLDSA` algorithm based on used algorithm suite).
+The server then takes the request, generates a temporary encryption key associated with the application key, and sends the JWT response signed with `ES384` using `KEY_SERVER_ECDSA_384_PRIVATE` (optionally signed also with `MLDSA` algorithm based on used algorithm suite).
 The JWT response contains:

 - `sub` - identifier of the key
 - `applicationKey` - back reference to the original data